Carreau/talks/2017-08-13-pybay/talk.md

 seamlessly.

 Number of Complaints : 2
-  - 1 during RC phase `python setup.py install` did pull the --pre on Google Fire CI.
+  - 1 during RC phase `python pip install .` did pull the --pre on Google Fire CI.
   - 1 request to clarify a message.
   - I don't count twitter / reddit/ HN but haters were few.